 Xinjiang Cotton-Top Quality in the World

-Xinjiang has unique natural conditions, alkaline soil, large temperature difference in summer, sufficient sunshine, sufficient photosynthesis and long growth time, which lead to more prominent characteristics of cotton planted in Xinjiang.
-Xinjiang cotton gets enough light, so it is bigger, softer and whiter than the ordinary cotton.
-Its quality is very good, and it is generally used in the production of national defense, medicine and high-grade clothing.
+Xinjiang has unique natural conditions, alkaline soil, a large temperature difference in summer, sufficient sunshine, sufficient photosynthesis, and long growth time, which lead to more prominent characteristics of cotton planted in Xinjiang.
+Xinjiang cotton gets enough light, so it is bigger, softer, and whiter than ordinary cotton.
+Its quality is very good, and it is generally used in the production of national defense, medicine, and high-grade clothing.

 Price of Xinjiang Cotton

 Recently, cotton spewing has accelerated in various parts of Xinjiang.
 Some cotton companies in Korla, Aksu, Kashgar, Kuitun, and other places in northern Xinjiang have announced news of open-scale acquisitions.
 It is understood that the current water control of the seed cotton that is publicly purchased on a large scale is earlier, and the purchase of cotton from the artificially picked cotton fields is relatively small.
 It is reported that the price of cotton in southern Xinjiang is 5.8-6.0 yuan per kilogram and that in northern Xinjiang is 5.6-6.1 yuan per kilogram.

 The output of Xinjiang Cotton